Hi Everyone,

 From India, Kannur

-After reading your both the views, there is a strong point for all of us to understand that in case of resignation or voluntary retirement from the services, employee has to serve notice period.
-The point here to be noted is that, whether the employee has requested for an early relieving from the services.
-If yes, then the employer is at the liberty to or has a discretion to relieve him on much earlier date than the actual.
-If not, as cited by you in couple of judgements given by the APEX Court, employer cannot advance the date of relieving unless for want of two reasons viz.,
+After reading both of your views, there is a strong point for all of us to understand that in the case of resignation or voluntary retirement from the services, an employee has to serve a notice period.
+The point here to be noted is whether the employee has requested early relieving from the services.
+If yes, then the employer is at liberty or has the discretion to relieve him on a much earlier date than the actual.
+If not, as cited by you in a couple of judgments given by the APEX Court, the employer cannot advance the date of relieving unless for want of two reasons, namely:

-A. Employer has to pay to the employee for the difference in the notice period resulting from an early relieving.
+A. The employer has to pay the employee for the difference in the notice period resulting from early relieving.

-I am stressing on this issue, because, i am facing a similar situation.
+I am stressing this issue because I am facing a similar situation.
 I was employed as Manager - HR/IR in Syndicate Bank.
-My notice period is three months in case if i put my papers.
-I had resigned on 20th Sept'2010 and served three months notice to the employer which falls due on 18th Dec'10 and not asked for early relieving.
-But forcibly without giving sufficient reason and notice, i have been relieved on 08th Nov'2010 abruptly without paying for the difference in notice period.
+My notice period is three months in case I put in my papers.
+I had resigned on 20th Sept '2010 and served the three months' notice to the employer which falls due on 18th Dec '10 without asking for early relieving.
+However, forcibly and without giving sufficient reason and notice, I have been abruptly relieved on 08th Nov '2010, without paying for the difference in the notice period.

-The point here to be noted is that, i have neither asked for early relieving nor my offer letter contains clause that upon serving such notice period, Bank can relieve me at an earlier date without any compensation.
+The point to be noted here is that I have neither asked for early relieving nor does my offer letter contain a clause that upon serving such notice period, the Bank can relieve me at an earlier date without any compensation.

-There are once again two points which i consider as point of argument and to put forth my contention.
+There are, once again, two points which I consider as points of argument to put forth my contention:

-1. The clause of notice period cannot be one sided that if the employee wants to leave the services, he has to serve three months notice and the employer may relieve him at any time without compensation.
-It is Oppressive in nature.
+1. The clause of the notice period cannot be one-sided, where if the employee wants to leave the services, he has to serve a three-month notice, and the employer may relieve him at any time without compensation.
+It is oppressive in nature.

-2. The employee is also loosing monetarily as he is deprived of his earning for such period as he would be unemployed and cannot join his prospective employer if there is no mutual agreement.
+2. The employee is also losing monetarily as he is deprived of his earnings for such a period as he would be unemployed and cannot join his prospective employer if there is no mutual agreement.

 I would be contesting my case on the above two grounds.
-What is you opinion.
+What is your opinion?

 Regards,